mvdnbrk/laravel-mix-docs/extending-mix.md

     /**
      * Boot the component.
 This method is triggered after the
-     * user's webpack.mix.js file has executed.
+     * user's webpack.mix.js file has processed.
      */
     boot() {
         // Example: